PROMOS/Fernweh (studies and internships), Fulbright

 - Degree-related short course: There is funding for students enrolled in a Bachelor's, Master's degree programme or a doctoral programme who plan to attend a short course at a university abroad, e.g. a summer or winter school or a workshop.
 Duration of the course: maximum 6 weeks.
 Attending a conference or a talk will not be funded.
 The grant will help towards financing the costs of the course.

 - Final thesis: There is funding for students enrolled in a Bachelor's or Master's degree programme who are planning to spend time abroad in order to write their final thesis (bachelor or master thesis).
 Doctoral candidates are not eligible to apply.
 The grant will help towards financing your travel costs.

 Funding for stays in Europe is only possible where no Erasmus+ programmes are available.
 Exception: students who are no longer eligible for Erasmus+ funding because they have previously received an Erasmus+ grant may apply.
 However, students may not receive additional public funding or DAAD funds.

 You are welcome to apply for both programmes.
 However, you may only be awarded one scholarship/grant due to fair competition regulations.

-You can apply for the Fernweh grant if you receive International BAföG or BAföG.
+You can apply for PROMOS if you receive International BAföG or BAföG.
 If you state this on the application, it will be considered automatically if a scholarship is awarded.
 You may receive a maximum scholarship sum of EUR 300 per month (Section 21.3.6 BAföG states that performance-based scholarships up to a monthly average of EUR 300 are exempt from inclusion).